telerik/fiddler-everywhere-docs/knowledge-base/capturing-grpc-traffic.md

 ## Capturing gRPC in Fiddler Everywhere

 [gRPC](https://grpc.io/) is an open-source, cross-platform Remote- Procedure Call (RPC) framework.
-One of its common usages is to connect services in and across servers with plugable support for tracing, load balancing, and authentication.
+One of its common usages is to connect services in and across servers with pluggable support for tracing, load balancing, and authentication.

 Fiddler Everywhere captures gRPC traffic out-of-the-box through [all capturing modes]({%slug capture-traffic-get-started%}) with the clarification that as gRPC is utilizing HTTP/2, you need to ensure that HTTP/2 capturing is enabled in Fiddler Everywhere.
 With Fiddler's proxy, you can capture gRPC traffic with all supported streaming modes - unary RPC (no streaming), server-streaming RPC, client-streaming RPC, and bi-directional streaming RPC.
 [Learn more about the streaming modes in gRPC here...](https://grpc.io/docs/what-is-grpc/core-concepts/#unary-rpc)